Prospects of discovering sub-solar primordial black holes using the stochastic gravitational wave background from third-generation detectors: The formalism of Stochastic GW background

-\textit{The formalism of SGWB:} The SGWB from the coalescence of binary systems arise from the sources which cannot be detected as individual events for a given network of GW detectors.
-These sources contribute to a background which can be written as \cite{Allen:1996vm,Phinney:2001di}
+The SGWB from the coalescence of binary systems arise from the sources which cannot be detected as individual events for a given network of GW detectors.
+These sources contribute to a background energy density which can be written with respect to the critical energy density $\rho_c c^2$ of the Universe in terms of a dimensionless parameter $\Omega_{GW}(f)$ as \citep{Allen:1996vm,Phinney:2001di}

-where the luminosity distance to the sources is denoted by $d_L$ and the energy emission per frequency bin in the source frame is expressed in terms of the chirp mass $\mathcal{M}_c= \eta^{3/5}M$\footnote{We show the total mass $M= m_1 + m_2$ and the symmetric mass ratio $\eta= m_1m_2/M^2$.} of the gravitational wave sources, $\mathcal{R}_{GW}(z, \theta)$ is the merger rate of GW sources with source parameters $\theta$ having a probability distribution $p(\theta)$, and the function $\mathcal{G}(f_r)$, which captures the frequency dependence during the inspiral, merger, and ringdown phases of the gravitational wave signal, is given by \cite{Ajith:2007kx}.
+where the luminosity distance to the sources is denoted by $d_L$ and the energy emission per frequency bin in the source frame is expressed in terms of the chirp mass $\mathcal{M}_c= \eta^{3/5}M$\footnote{We show the total mass $M= m_1 + m_2$ and the symmetric mass ratio $\eta= m_1m_2/M^2$.} of the gravitational wave sources, $\mathcal{R}_{GW}(z, \theta)$ is the merger rate of GW sources with source parameters $\theta$ having a probability distribution $p(\theta)$, and the function $\mathcal{G}(f_r)$, which captures the frequency dependence during the inspiral, merger, and ringdown phases of the gravitational wave signal, is given by \citep{Ajith:2007kx}.

 The value of the lower-limit of the redshift integration $z_{\text{min}} (\theta)$ depends on the source properties $\theta$ which contribute to the background.
 For a given network of GW detectors, the choice of $z_{\text{min}} (\theta)$ can be decided on the basis of the maximum redshift value up to which a GW source can be detected as an individual event using the matched-filtering technique $z^{\text{mf}}_{\text{max}}$.
-For the ongoing network of GW detectors, the value of $z^{\text{mf}}_{\text{max}}<1$, and its contribution to the SGWB, are calculated for the combination of GW sources of both astrophysical and primordial origin \cite{Allen:1996vm, Phinney:2001di, Wu:2011ac, Regimbau:2007ed, Romano:2016dpx, Rosado:2011kv, Zhu:2011bd, Wang:2016ana, Mandic:2016lcn, 10.1093/mnras/stz3226, Callister:2020arv, Mukherjee:2021ags}.
+For the ongoing network of GW detectors, the value of $z^{\text{mf}}_{\text{max}}<1$, and its contribution to the SGWB, are calculated for the combination of GW sources of both astrophysical and primordial origin \citep{Allen:1996vm,Allen:1997ad, Phinney:2001di, Wu:2011ac, Regimbau:2007ed, Romano:2016dpx, Rosado:2011kv, Zhu:2011bd, Wang:2016ana, Mandic:2016lcn, 10.1093/mnras/stz3226, Callister:2020arv, Mukherjee:2021ags}.